gonzalo-sosa-rolon/html5-mobile-database/README.md

 html5-mobile-database
 =====================

-H5MDB is a lib that allow you to more easily implement mobile's CRUD.
+H5MDB is a free lib that allow you to more easily implement mobile's CRUD.

 # Usage